dytsou/cal/README.md

 The build script:

-1. Reads `CALENDAR_URL` from `.env` (supports comma-separated multiple URLs)
+1. Reads `WORKER_URL` from `.env` (optional, defaults to open-web-calendar)
-2. Replaces `{{CALENDAR_URLS}}` placeholder in the template
+2. Replaces `{{WORKER_URL}}` placeholder in the template
 3. Updates `{{YEAR}}` placeholder with current year in LICENSE and HTML
 4. Generates `index.html` ready for deployment

+**Note:** Calendar URLs are now managed via Cloudflare Worker secrets (`CALENDAR_URL`), not in `.env` or the HTML file.
+The worker automatically adds them to all calendar requests.

 ## Cloudflare Worker Setup

-This project uses a Cloudflare Worker to decrypt `fernet://` URLs server-side.
-The worker keeps calendar URLs encrypted in the iframe src while decrypting them server-side.
+This project uses a Cloudflare Worker to manage calendar URLs securely.
+Calendar URLs are stored as Cloudflare Worker secrets, keeping them out of the HTML and GitHub secrets.

 ### Setup Instructions